Sigurd: Etymology

-The names Sigurd and Siegfried do not share the same etymology.
-Both have the same first element, Proto-Germanic *sigi-, meaning victory.
-The second elements of the two names are different, however: in Siegfried, it is Proto-Germanic *-frið, meaning peace; in Sigurd, it is Proto-Germanic *-ward, meaning protection.
+Both follow dithematic Germanic naming conventions in which two elements, a fore element and an aft element, are combined into a single name.
+Their first elements share an etymological root, Proto-Germanic *sigi-, meaning victory (see Sig (given name)).
+The second elements of the names are different however: in Siegfried, it is Proto-Germanic *-frið, meaning peace; in Sigurd/Sigvard, it is Proto-Germanic *-ward, meaning protection.
 Although they do not share the same second element, it is clear that surviving Scandinavian written sources held Siegfried to be the continental version of the name they called Sigurd.

 The normal form of Siegfried in Middle High German is Sîvrit or Sîfrit, with the *sigi- element contracted.
 This form of the name had been common even outside of heroic poetry since the 9th century, though the form Sigevrit is also attested, along with the Middle Dutch Zegevrijt.
 In Early Modern German, the name develops to Seyfrid or Seufrid (spelled Sewfrid).
 The modern form Siegfried is not attested frequently until the 17th century, after which it becomes more common.
 In modern scholarship, the form Sigfrid is sometimes used.